-2.1 The Gender Policy applies to the Gold Standard Secretariat, Third-Party Auditors, the Technical Governance Committee, the Gold Standard Board of Directors, and all projects submitted for certification.
+2.1.1 | The Gender Policy applies to the Gold Standard Secretariat, Third-Party Auditors, the Technical Governance Committee, the Gold Standard Board of Directors, and all projects submitted for certification.

-2.1.1 Dates of Effectiveness and Revision
+2.2 | Dates of Effectiveness and Revision

-This policy comes into effect from date of publication, and it will be reviewed every two years or as determined by the Board.
+2.2.1 | This policy comes into effect from date of publication [of Version 1.0 of this document](#), and it will be reviewed every two years or as determined by the Board.

-2.2.2 Definitions
+2.3 | Definitions